-Use of Image, Video, and Audio Recording Devices (Policy 5063)
+Use of Image, Video, and Audio Recording Devices (Policy 3059)

-The use of any image, video, and/or audio recording device is prohibited during the school day or while participating in school activities (including transportation associated with such activities) without approval from the classroom teacher or school administrator and consent of the person(s) being recorded, other than recording of persons participating in school activities or events that are open to the public.

-The dissemination in any form (including posting to the internet) of any images, video, or audio obtained in violation of language found in the previous section is prohibited unless specifically authorized by a classroom teacher or school administrator.

-The School District has no control over, and accepts no responsibility for recording of other persons (photographs, videotaping, sound recording, etc.) captured at school activities or events that are open to the public by students, parents or third parties on personally owned electronic devices, including but not limited to the posting of such images on social media.
+The use of any image, video, and/or audio recording device is prohibited during the school day or while participating in school activities (including transportation associated with such activities) unless specifically authorized by a classroom teacher or school administrator.
+Per Policy 3059, '...
+No person is permitted to make surreptitious (or secret) recordings on school arounds unless authorized bv superintendent...'
+The Ashland-Greenwood Public Schools has no control over, and accepts no responsibility for recording of other persons (photographs, videotaping, sound recording, etc.) captured at school activities or events that are open to the public by students, parents, or third parties on personally owned electronic devices, including but not limited to the posting of such images on social media.
+(2013-14)